Funeral held for retired priest who died after LI home invasion

 "He was religious while witty, bright, he was one of a kind," Michael Russell said.
 "It's such an incredible loss for somebody to die that way.
 He, after he was found, we believe he may have been tied up for seven days without food and water."

+Wancura had a medical alert system that he tried to reach several times, but because he was tied up with industrial zip ties and his arm was bleeding, he was unable to get to it.

+He spent 29 days in ICU before succumbing to his wounds, which authorities say came from being tied up and not from being beaten.
+His arm had to be amputated when he arrived at the hospital.

-Wancura will be buried at the historic cemetery adjacent to the church.
+Wancura was buried at the historic cemetery adjacent to the church.

-Suffolk County Crime Stoppers is offering a $10,000 reward for unformation leading to an arrest.
+Suffolk County Crime Stoppers is offering a $10,000 reward for information leading to an arrest.

 Authorities also released a photo of an expensive watch that was stolen during the deadly robbery.